Persper/drepo-gitlab/doc/development/ux_guide/components.md

 ### Requirements

-* A skeleton should represent an organism in a recognisable way
+- A skeleton should represent an organism in a recognisable way.
-* Atom elements within organisms (for reference see this article on [atomic design methodology](http://atomicdesign.bradfrost.com/chapter-2/)) may be represented in a maximum of 3 repetitions, if applicable.
+- Atom elements within organisms (for reference see this article on [atomic design methodology](http://atomicdesign.bradfrost.com/chapter-2/)) may be represented in a maximum of 3 repetitions, if applicable.
-* Skeletons should only be presented in grayscale using the HEX colors: `#fafafa` or `#ffffff` (except for shadows)
+- Skeletons should only be presented in grayscale using the HEX colors: `#fafafa` or `#ffffff` (except for shadows).
-* Animate the grey atoms in a pulsating way to show motion, as if "loading".
+- Animate the grey atoms in a pulsating way to show motion, as if "loading".
 The pulse animation transitions colors horizontally from left to right, starting with `#f2f2f2` to `#fafafa`.

 ![Skeleton loading animation](img/skeleton-loading.gif)